barrasso/cisco-sparkbot-tutorial/README.md

 Need inspiration?
 Check out some sample apps and bots built using Spark!

-Simply, `git clone` this repo, and navigate to the `Examples` directory.
+Simply `git clone` this repository, and navigate to the `Examples` directory.

 There you will find the code for the use cases listed below: